vatlab/vat-docs/content/Documentation/Pipelines/other_pipelines/import_vcf.md

 This pipeline assists this process by automating the creation of the `.fmt` file.

+{{% notice tip%}}
-*   This pipeline outputs a `.fmt` file if you specify a output file using command line option `--output`.
+This pipeline outputs a `.fmt` file if you specify a output file using command line option `--output`.
 You can modify this file and use command `vtools import` to import data if the pipeline fails to execute (e.g. when an invalid field name is used).
+{{% /notice %}}

+{{% notice tip%}}
-*   Although you can specify multiple vcf files in the command line (parameter --input), the format will be generated from the first vcf file.
+Although you can specify multiple vcf files in the command line (parameter --input), the format will be generated from the first vcf file.
 These vcf files therefore must have the same variant and genotype fields.
+{{% /notice %}}

 <details><summary> Import all fields from vcf files</summary>